gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 A new value is introduced for sac_state:

-* SCTP_CRYPTO_COMM_UP: A new association using Crypto Chunks is now ready, and data may be exchanged with this peer.
-When an association has been established successfully, this notification should be the first one.
+* SCTP_CRYPTO_COMM_UP: A new association using Crypto Chunks is now ready.
+It may be used for DTLS handshaking but not for user data traffic.
+When a DTLS Crypto association has been established successfully, this notification should be the first one.